-For HDOS, there are no special files required except the Z-67 PREP/PART UTILITIES Disk and the Drivers disk.
+For HDOS, there are no special files required except the Z-67 PREP/PART UTILITIES Disk.

 Norberto has done us a great service by developing the Z67-IDE system and making it available to us.
 Couple the Z67-IDE with ZCPR on CP/M or SuperSysMod2 on HDOS and you have a Heath that is fast and fun to use.